sarus-suite/parallax/README.md

 6. **Rootless only**
    Parallax has been tested only in a rootless Podman (user-namespace) setup.
 Running as root is untested and may require extra privileges.

+7. **Dynamic Linking Requirement**
+    Parallax relies on the containers/storage Go library in rootless mode, which depends on accessing the unshare system capability for user-namespace operations.
+This functionality is only available when the Parallax binary is dynamically linked (i.e., not statically compiled).
+Static binaries will produce start-up errors.